curegit/sc4-my-sim-tool/README.md

 `update-image <index> <image_path>`
 Update the image of a specified existing Sim.
 Pass the path of a new image for the Sim.
+Pass 'clipboard:' or 'cb:' as path to import from clipboard.
 Use 'show' command to see indexes.

 ### Interactive Mode

-If you execute the application with no command-line arguments, it prompts inputs in standard input.
+If you execute the application with no command-line arguments, it prompts inputs in standard input interactively.

 ### Drag and Drop